-There is no single definition that differentiates what a pot is from what a pan is that I could find.
-Here are a few tidbits I came across on the internet:
+There is no single definition that differentiates a pot from a pan, but this here are a few factors:

 - Many pots have two handles, while very few pans have two handles.